Maharpole/My_First_Game/Dev_Logs/20250825-1200-skill-tree-data-driven-overhaul.md

 - `SkillEffectsRunner` iterates modifiers and dispatches them to the player.

 ### Creating a new node
-1. Create a `SkillNodeData` asset under `Assets/Resources/SkillNodes`.
+1. Create a `SkillNodeDefinition` asset under `Assets/Resources/SkillNodes`.
 2. Set a unique `id`, description, and `nodeType` (Minor/Major).
 3. Fill `parentIds` with the ids of prerequisite nodes.
 4. For numeric changes, add entries to `statModifiers`: